reubensandwich123/cs50-final-project/README2.md

 While the project meets its core objectives, I acknowledge that it has several limitations — particularly in terms of data storage structure, security, and performance efficiency.
 These are areas I aim to improve as I continue learning and refining my development skills.

 Despite the imperfections, I’ve chosen to share this project publicly as a reflection of my current capabilities, growth mindset and ambition.

+Things to work on:
+- Handling conflicts between uploads of different users
+- Encrypting information of user uploads
+-

+Areas of my project that I have improved:
+- Fixed issue where unique constraint violated due to multiple users uploading statement for the same date
+- Fixed issue where unique constraint violated due to the user analyzing both IDS and IWS, or each one multiple times -